mahmoud/glom/docs/api.rst

 Object-oriented access and method calls with ``T``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. attribute:: glom.T

 glom's shortest-named feature may be its most powerful.

+.. autodata:: glom.T

 Exceptions
 ----------